tupuni/lexicon/CONTRIBUTING.md

 [5] `domain` represents the three subsections of the Lexicon which are kinds of industries: modalities can either be `bone`, `ceramic` or `lithic`.
 [6] `category` corresponds to a thematic variable which modalities are `concept`, `object` or `trace`.
 [7] `definition:en` stores unified semantic values in english.
 Exact citations need to use quotes (use 3 quotes `"""text"""` while editing the CSV to render actual quotes) and cite the source using the following pattern: `(author year: page)`.
 [8] `definition:native` stores unified semantic values in other languages.
+Exact citations need to use quotes (use 3 quotes `"""text"""` while editing the CSV to render actual quotes) and cite the source using the following pattern: `(author year: page)`.
 [9] `figures` lists related figures through image codes (unique identifiers) located in the [figures folder](https://github.com/tupuni/lexicon/blob/main/figures).
 Alternatively it can also refer to external resources through URL/URI or DOI.
 [10] `references` lists related bibliographical references through reference codes (unique identifiers) located in the [.bib file](https://github.com/tupuni/lexicon/blob/main/lexicon.bib).
 [11] `related` connects the entry with other related entries in the Lexicon (synonyms, or hierarchically related in an ontology).